25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

 5. Avoiding: You do not negotiate at all.

-Principled Negotiation, which we mentioned above, is a collaborative approach.
-We think it’s perfectly suited for travel nursing’s unique circumstances.
+Principled Negotiation, which I mentioned above, is a collaborative approach.
+I think it’s perfectly suited for travel nursing’s unique circumstances.

 Specifically, travel nurses can do lots of things that are beneficial for an agency but are often overlooked as negotiating bargaining chips.
 Moreover, travel nurses naturally build mutually beneficial relationships with recruiters.
 Finally, to a small extent, agencies are the gatekeepers of travel nursing jobs.